ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/configure-the-outbound-spam-policy.md

    - **Send email notifications**: Verify that **On** is selected.

    - **Email recipients**: By default **TenantAdmins** is the only value here.
-To add additional recipients, click in an empty spot in this box and start typing the recipient.
+To add additional recipients, click in an empty spot in this box, start typing the recipient, and select the recipient when their name resolves.
 To remove recipients, click on the **X** next to their names.

    - **Daily notification limit**: The default value is **No limit**, but you can configure various limits from 1 to 200.